-Attend classes on Tuesday and Thursday class from 9.35am to 10.50am.
+Each student group will attend a designated Tuesday or Thursday class from 9.35am to 10.50am.
 The critical thinking required for successful completion of this course may not come naturally for many students.
 In-class (and online) exposure to model building, group exercises, applied problems and solutions is the best way to become proficient in the application of microeconomic theory and the way economists think and solve problems.
+Moreover, the overall learning experience will be more effective when you are prepared (i.e., read the assigned lecture notes and watch the complementary lecture video before class).

 For safety and administration reasons, please sit in the same seat throughout the semester.
-I will take attendance for my administrative records, but there will be no formal penalty for non-attendance.
+I will take attendance for my administrative records, but there will be no penalty for non-attendance.
+If you are comfortable with learning from Canvas and are performing well, you may choose not to attend some of the in person classes (but please keep me informed though).